 Medicare currently provides medical benefits through four programs known by the part of Title XVIII of the Social Security Act that created them-Part A provides hospital insurance, Part B provides supplemental medical insurance (including physician services, durable medical equipment, ambulance, radiology, and laboratory services), Part C is for enrollment in managed care plans (which provide all part A and part B services), and Part D provides prescription drug coverage (CMS, 2014).
 Part A coverage is free to beneficiaries, while the other parts can have premiums paid by the beneficiary and are optional.
 Beneficiaries are also allowed to switch between original Medicare (fee-for-service) to Medicare Advantage plans (Part C) during open enrollment.
-Medicare Advantage plan providers are not paid through the claims submission process, therefore, there are no data in the Medicare 5 percent claims files for these patients.
+Medicare Advantage plan providers are not paid through the claims submission process, therefore, there are no data in the Medicare 5% claims files for these patients.
 Over the course of a year, people become newly eligible for Medicare (e.g., reach age 65) and enroll in the program, people die and therefore are not eligible during part of the year, and people drop their coverage.
 To create appropriate denominators for the statistics that are presented, samples were often limited to beneficiaries that were enrolled in both Parts A and B and were not enrolled in a Medicare Advantage plan (Part C).
-In some analyses, the cohort was limited to patients who met these restrictions on a certain date, such as January 1 of the reported year.
-In other cases the sample may have been limited to beneficiaries meeting those enrollment restrictions during the entire calendar year.
+In the Clinformatics[TM] Data Mart, plan enrollment intervals are provided in the MEMBER_DETAIL table with a start date (ELIGEFF) and an end date (ELIGEND).
+In some analyses for both data sets, the cohort was limited to patients who met these plan participation requirement on a certain date, such as January 1 of the reported year.
+In other cases the sample may have been limited to beneficiaries meeting those enrollment requirements during entire calendar year.

-In most analyses that were limited to patients with a certain disease or disorder, such as CKD, the beneficiaries must have been enrolled in Parts A and B and not Part C for the year prior to the reported year (the entry period or 'year one').
-This ensures that each patient has 12 months of Medicare claims from which to determine the presence of the disorder.
+In most analyses that were limited to patients with a certain disease or disorder, such as CKD, Medicare beneficiaries must have been enrolled in Parts A and B and not Part C for the year prior to the reported year (the entry period or 'year one'), while Clinformatics[TM] patients must have been enrolled in their plan for that time.
+This ensures that each patient has 12 months of claims from which to determine the presence of the disorder.
 The outcome under analysis was then determined from claims in the year following the entry period ('year two').
-Prevalence analyses, however, were not subject to this requirement and often used claims during the reported year (the typical year two) to determine the presence of the disorder.
+Prevalence analyses, however, were not subject to this requirement and used claims during the reported year (the typical year two) to determine the presence of the disorder.

-REASON FOR ENTITLEMENT
+MEDICARE REASON FOR ENTITLEMENT